nicfv/Me/docs/blog/posts/2023-10-08-cursed-units.md

 ## Conclusion

 Let's finish this up by wrapping up what I originally did this research for and use one of these newly represented quantities.
-First, the easy example from the beginning: If I'm driving at 60 miles per hour (~100 KPH), what is my velocity in the Blessed Unit System (BUS)?
+First, the easy example from the beginning: If I'm driving at 60 miles per hour (~100 KPH), what is my velocity in Planck Units?
 Start by defining what my units of velocity are.
 From the table above, speed is measured in `C`, or "speeds of light".
 1 speed of light (or 1 C) is just over 1 billion kilometers per hour.
-Using this simple formula, we can convert from SI to BUS units.
+Using this simple formula, we can convert from SI to Planck Units.

 ```
-Velocity(BUS) = Velocity(SI) / (C)
+Velocity(Planck) = Velocity(SI) / (C)
                  = 100 / 1 000 000 000
                  = 0.000 000 1
 ```

-My driving speed is 0.0000001 velocity BUS.
-It doesn't matter if I converted from standard SI or US units, or football fields per millisecond - my driving speed will be 0.0000001 velocity BUS no matter what.
+My driving speed is 0.0000001 'Planck velocities'.
+It doesn't matter if I converted from standard SI or US units, or football fields per millisecond - my driving speed will be 0.0000001 no matter what.

-Now, let's measure my height in length BUS.
-Length BUS are measured in `sqrt(G*h/C^(3))`.
-My height is around 5'9", or about 1.75 meters, let's translate it into square root of gravitational-plank over speed of light cubes.
-We can use the same formula as last time to determine my height in length BUS.
+Now, let's measure my height in pure units of length.
+Lengths are measured in `sqrt(G*h/C^(3))`.
+My height is around 5'9", or about 1.75 meters, let's translate it into square root of gravitational-planck over speed of light cubes.
+We can use the same formula as last time to determine my height in Planck Units of length.

 ```
-Length(BUS) = Length(SI) / sqrt(G*h/C^(3))
+Length(Planck) = Length(SI) / sqrt(G*h/C^(3))
                = 1.75 m / sqrt(6.674E-11 * 1.055E-34 / (3E8)^(3)) m
                = 1.75 m / 1.615E-35 m  <-- Planck length!
-            = 1.084E35 Length(BUS)
+               = 1.084E35 Length(Planck)
 ```

-As it turns out, 1 length BUS is equal to 1 planck length.
+Look how the ideal length unit is exactly 1 planck length!
 From the math, I am 1.084E35 planck lengths tall.
 The truly amazing thing about this unit system, is that it is completely independent from human interventions (e.g. [redefining the SI unit system](https://www.npl.co.uk/si-units/the-redefinition-of-the-si-units)) and can work anywhere in the universe.
-The only reason that I needed to determine a conversion rate from BUS to meters (which turned out to be the planck length) is because our measurement tools on Earth currently only support measuring US or SI units - but if we adopt the Blessed Unit System, there would no longer be a need for either US or SI units.
+If our laws of physics changed, then you can use the exact same process to redefine the ideal unit system.
+The only reason that I needed to determine a conversion rate from Planck Units of length to meters (which turned out to be the planck length) is because our measurement tools on Earth currently only support measuring US or SI units (have you ever seen a ruler that tells you a distance of planck lengths?)
+But, if we adopt the Planck Unit system, there would no longer be a need for either US or SI units.
 My height is always 1.084E35 planck lengths regardless of what human (or other) unit system it's converted from.

+[NIST](https://www.nist.gov/), where's my job offer!?